NBChub/snakemake-UmetaFlow/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution (write TRUE/FALSE if you want to run the specific rules of the workflow), and `samples.tsv` to specify the samples (files) that will be processed + analysed.
+Adjust `config.yaml` to configure the workflow execution (write TRUE/FALSE if you want to run/skip the specific rules of the workflow), and `samples.tsv` to specify the samples (files) that will be processed.

 **Suggestion: Use the Jupyter notebook [Create_sampletsv_file](./Create_sampletsv_file.ipynb) after you add all your files in the data/raw/ or data/mzML/ directory**